-My first SE session as a client was a revelation to me.
-The session felt simple, clear, and meditative.
-We focused gently on the body sensations that were arising in the moment, rather than going over the story in my head of what happened.
-The practitioner offered gentle, over-the-clothes touch to help my body feel safe.
-We also focused on my resilience by recognizing that I lived through it, I made it.
-After only one session, I felt like a Human Being for the first time in months.
-I went back for about 15 sessions in all to heal that single-incident trauma, and in the end I felt better than I had before the attack happened.
-SE gave me my life back, and completely resolved my PTSD symptoms as well as other symptoms such as anxiety and depression that had plagued me for years.
+My first somatic session as a client was a revelation to me.
+I didn’t have to talk about the story of what happened.
+Instead, we focused on body sensations arising in the moment.
+The practitioner offered gentle touch to help my body feel safe again.
+After one session, I felt like a Human Being for the first time in months!
+After only 15 sessions, I felt better than I had before the attack happened.
+Somatic healing gave me my life back, and completely resolved all my PTSD symptoms as well as other symptoms such as anxiety and depression that had plagued me for years.

 I knew I had to share this work with the world.
 I soon began training to become a Certified Yoga Therapist (C-IAYT) and Somatic Experiencing Practitioner (SEP).
 With the traditional wisdom of yoga and the modern gifts of body-oriented, trauma-informed and neuroscience-backed modalities, I believe I offer a well-rounded approach that incorporates both mind and body for lasting transformation.

 In 2019, my husband and I moved from Colorado to Evansville, Indiana, and I opened my office here.
 I have continued to add to my training and to deepen in yoga; read about my qualifications below.
 Click here to see more about each modality I practice.